bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 redirect_to params[:referer]
 ```

-What happens is that Rails puts the string into the Location header field and sends a 302 (redirect) status to the browser.
+What happens is that Quails puts the string into the Location header field and sends a 302 (redirect) status to the browser.
 The first thing a malicious user would do, is this:

 ```
 http://www.yourapplication.com/controller/action?referer=http://www.malicious.tld
 ```

-And due to a bug in (Ruby and) Rails up to version 2.1.2 (excluding it), a hacker may inject arbitrary header fields; for example like this:
+And due to a bug in (Ruby and) Quails up to version 2.1.2 (excluding it), a hacker may inject arbitrary header fields; for example like this:

 ```
 http://www.yourapplication.com/controller/action?referer=http://www.malicious.tld%0d%0aX-Header:+Hi!